-State Representative Ronnie Peterson is serving his second term in the House of Representatives representing the 54th House District, encompassing the city of Ypsilanti, Ypsilanti Township and Superior Township.
+State Representative Ronnie Peterson is serving his third term in the House of Representatives representing the 54th House District, encompassing the city of Ypsilanti, Ypsilanti Township and Superior Township.
 Rep. Peterson sits on the Committee on Appropriations; Appropriation Subcommittee of Military, Veterans and State Police; and is the Democratic Vice Chair of the Appropriations Subcommittees on LARA and DIFS, and Transportation.

 As a civic and community leader, Rep. Peterson is deeply committed and has been engaged in public service for nearly 40 years.
 He served his community as an elected member of the Washtenaw County Board of Commissioners.
 As a county commissioner, Rep. Peterson served as chair of the Ways and Means Committee and sat on the Retirement Pension and Money Purchase Boards.
 Before countywide service, he was a member of the Ypsilanti City Council for two terms.